bcoin-org/libtorsion/README.md

 # libtorsion

 Crypto library in C89, primarily for EC.
-Currently in an experimental state.
+Still semi-experimental.

-Intended to be the new backend for [bcrypto].
+Used as the backend for [bcrypto].

 ## Design Approach